gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 ![Scrumbag](__images/11_dilbert.gif)

 A key feature of DevSecOps is an emphasis on incorporating multiple roles and functions.
 Recall that DevOps is the merging of two discrete but similar communities: software development, and IT operations.
-As we discussed balanced teams in Release 1, another way to think of this concept is that as decisions are made, the balance of perspectives is considered before making an informed decision.
+As we discussed balanced teams in Module 1, _101 Digital Foundations_,  another way to think of this concept is that as decisions are made, the balance of perspectives is considered before making an informed decision.
 This approach can be applied to a line of effort, a portfolio, a program, and beyond.

 Before we continue, let’s review a few terms that will be used throughout this lesson.
-While there are alternative ways to define the following terms, in this lesson and through Release 3 and 4 they are defined as follows:
+While there are alternative ways to define the following terms, in this lesson and through Modules 3 and 4 they are defined as follows:

 **USER COMMUNITY**: A user community is comprised of both **_end-users_** and **_requirements owners_**.